 Applications for personal data or for a review of CCTV footage can also be made via this website.
-A fee will be charged.

-Applications can also be made for CCTV footage in connection with Road Traffic Collisions.
+Applications can also be made for CCTV footage in connection with road traffic collisions.
 A fee will be charged to reflect the amount of time and administration required to service such requests.
-In such cases, footage will only be supplied to the Police or relevant insurance companies.
+In such cases, footage will only be supplied to the police or relevant insurance companies.